 Trip to Cosmonaut Training Centre - Star City

 North east of Moscow, we find Star City.
 Surrounded by pine and birch forest, this is Russia’s cosmonaut training facility.
 For fifty years, this is where cosmonauts have come to learn how to cope in space; you’ll discover how they cope with weightlessness in the hydro laboratory, see the mock up of space station MIR and visit the hall where real space vehicles are used to prepare them for their missions.

-Central Museum of the Air Forces at Monino
+Central Museum of the Air Forces at Monino Guided Tour

 Today’s included sightseeing programme is based around the Central Museum of the Air Forces.
 Situated at Monino, just outside Moscow, it’s one of the world’s biggest aviation museums.
 Among the historic craft on display are the famous Ilya Muromets - a four-engined biplane which was the first mass-produced bomber in the world - the Soviet "Concorde" (the Tupolev-144), the Tupolev-95 Bomber (NATO classification - Bear) and the Tupolev-22М (Backfire).
 You’ll also see Ivan Kozhedub’s La-7; during World War Two he brought down 62 German airplanes and is considered a hero.
 The museum also features collections of weapons, uniforms and air-related artwork.

-Departure Transfer from the Hotel
+Transfer from the hotel to the airport

 Our driver will meet you with a Go Russia sign board at the hotel lobby and you’ll transfer to the airport for your return flight.